aaubs/ds24/content/_index.md

 ---
-title: "Social Data Science 2021"
+title: "Social / Business Data Science 2022"
 ---

-# Social Data Science 2021
+# Social & Business Data Science 2022

 ## Aalborg University Business School

-The corresponding Aalborg University Moodle course page can be found [here](https://www.moodle.aau.dk/course/view.php?id=39082).
-Note that this page rather than Moodle will represent the central hub for teaching material.
-At SDS we believe in the power of open science and open education.
-Following AAU’s “Knowledge for the world” strategy, we make all our material available outside password protected university systems.
+The corresponding Aalborg University Moodle course page can be found [here](https://www.moodle.aau.dk/course/view.php?id=43220).
+Note that for updated content this page rather than Moodle will be used.
+At AAUBS Data Science we believe in the power of open science and open education.
+Following AAU’s “Knowledge for the world” strategy, we aim at making our material available outside password protected university systems.

 <!---
 {{% notice tip %}}stuff